 Historic Stagville includes part of one of the largest North Carolina plantations.
 Protected are the original slave quarters, a barn and a family house.
 Stagville’s focus is teaching about the lives and works of the enslaved people who lived on the plantation.

-It’s free to visit Stagville, as are the guided and self-guided tours.
+Visiting Stagville is free, as are self-guided tours.
+Guided tours are $2 for adults and $1 for children and seniors.
 You’ll need a car to visit all the sites.
 Donations are appreciated.